pubnub/c-core/unreal/README.md

 # Unreal Engine integration

+## Overview

-Our can use the PubNub C-Core SDK with [Unreal Engine](https://www.unrealengine.com/en-US).
-It's **not** a fully functional plugin yet, but you can easily integrate it into your project as an Unreal module.
+Our C-core SDK can be used together with [Unreal Engine](https://www.unrealengine.com/en-US).
+It's **not** a fully functional plugin yet, but it can easily be integrated into your project as a [Unreal Engine Module](https://docs.unrealengine.com/5.3/en-US/unreal-engine-modules/).

-## Setup
+## How to setup PubNub C-Core SDK as a Unreal Engine Module

 1. Clone this repository to the `<UnrealProject>/Source/` directory.
 We recommend that you place it inside the `ThirdParty` folder (create it, if necessary).